Locations: Client Reference

 Tip: Have the men’s flowers delivered to their room along with the groom’s mother’s corsage.

-Tip: Allow ample time for yourself to commute to the ceremony and arrive at least 30 minutes prior to its start time.
+Tip: Allow ample time for yourself to commute to the ceremony and arrive about 30 minutes prior to the start time.

 Photography Arrival 30 Minutes Prior.
 If we’ve already covered Groom’s prep then we want arrive at the ceremony site 30 minutes to an hour prior to the ceremony’s start for fail safe.
 It allows us to get in, unpack, speak to any officiants, capture details, guests arriving, and prep for the processional.